 The funding has “helped strengthen the network of people who cycle within the University and improved knowledge exchange between experienced and inexperienced riders.
 It has helped nurture a culture in which students engage with people from different year groups and courses, helping to maintain a sharing of experience in subsequent years.”
 The new bike port has been in heavy use since its installation, equating to around 18 additional bikes a day with over 50 people benefitting from the confidence building sessions.

 Going forward, the University plans to continue its promotion of the facilities to students, recognising that there’s still work to do on spreading the word that facilities are available and reaching out to more women and people who might be experiencing transport poverty.

 Support from Cycling Scotland

-Speaking of the help the University have received, Christopher said “Cycling Scotland has been a massive help: supporting us with a Campus Cycling Officer, providing advice and funding to improve our services and infrastructure for cyclists and giving insights into how other organisations are improving facilities for cyclists.
+Speaking of the help the University have received, Christopher said “Cycling Scotland has been a massive help: supporting us with a Campus Cycling Officer, providing advice and funding to improve our services and infrastructure for people who cycle and giving insights into how other organisations are improving facilities for riders.
 We are very grateful for the support Cycling Scotland have provided.”

 A people friendly campus

 The University has been working hard not just at making it possible for people to get on their bikes for but for all students to get around easier.
 In applying for the funding, Kevin Mathew, the University’s Campus Cycling Officer who won the most enterprising environmental intern at the 2019 Environmental Placement Programme Awards said “we firmly believe that better cycling infrastructure leads to a better and more inclusive society.